 - 1. Regardless of snowmobile equipment passing prior inspections, compliance with the rules must be made at the post-race inspection. - 2.
 Once a snowmobile has completed registration to race it may be inspected at any time. - 3.
 Tech Director will select the snowmobiles for mandatory teardown and inspection.
 Drivers will take their snowmobiles directly to Tech after completing the race.
-The Tech Director may indicate the area or trailer he wishes the sled to be disassembled in.
 The snowmobile must remain in Tech until released by the Tech Director or a designated member of the Tech staff. - 4.
 Driver and/or driver's mechanic will perform teardown to point required by the Technical Director. - 5.
 Any driver not reporting to Tech or refusing teardown will be disqualified. - 6.
 Inspected snowmobiles will not be reassembled by the inspection group. - 7.
-Driver and/or driver's mechanic will be the only people allowed in the inspection area. - 8.
+Driver and/or driver's mechanics will be the only two (2) people allowed with the snowmobile in the inspection area. - 8.
 The sanctioning organization assumes no responsibility for impounded snowmobiles.